Cooperative Retriever and Ranker in Deep Recommenders: Introduction

-\begin{itemize}[leftmargin=*] \item To the best of our knowledge, CoRR is the first work which realizes the cooperative training between retriever and ranker in recommender systems.
-Thanks to the mutual reinforcement between the two modules, the overall recommendation quality can be substantially enhanced. \item A couple of strategies are introduced for optimized conduct of CoRR: 1) develop the scalable and adaptive sampling strategy, enabling efficient sampling from the retriever; 2) propose an asymptotic-unbiased approximation of KL divergence, effectively compensating the bias induced by sampled items. \item We perform comprehensive experimental studies on four benchmark datasets, whose results verify CoRR's advantage against the existing deep recommenders, and its standalone effectiveness to the retriever and ranker. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We present a novel training framework for deep recommender systems, where the retriever and ranker can be mutually reinforced for the effective cooperation. \item Two critical techniques are introduced for the optimized conduct of CoRR: 1) the scalable and adaptive sampling strategy, {which enables the} efficient sampling from the retriever; 2) the asymptotic-unbiased estimation of KL divergence, as the objective of knowledge distillation, which better aligns the ranking order of items between the ranker and retriever, and {contributes to the retrieval of high-quality items}. \item We perform comprehensive experimental studies on four benchmark datasets, whose results verify CoRR's advantage against the existing training algorithms, and its standalone effectiveness to the retriever and ranker. \end{itemize}